 BA514 Business Analysis and Research

-Emphasis (18 credit hours) - the learner chooses one of six emphasis, completing the required courses.
+Emphasis (15 credit hours) - the learner chooses one of five emphases, completing the required courses.

-Human Resource Management emphasis (SHRM reviewed; aligns with HR Curriculum Guidebook and Templates)
+Human Resource Management (SHRM reviewed; aligns with HR Curriculum Guidebook and Templates)

 Research Seminar (3 credit hours) - completed by every MBA learner